-In this illustration, the single SD SoundGrid Ethernet port is used to connect the console to the SoundGrid host application's SoundGrid ASIO/Core Audio driver for plugin processing and/or DAW playback/recording.
+In this example, one DMI-Waves interface card is used to connect a console to the SoundGrid ASIO/Core Audio driver for plugin processing and/or DAW playback/recording.
 The interface is connected directly to the host using a Cat 5e Ethernet cable or better.